 - Do not put anything in their mouth.
 Giving an individual medication or water before they are fully conscious may result in choking.

 - Keep track of how long the seizure lasts.
-If the seizure lasts over 5 minutes or if the individual remains unconscious, seek emergency medical care.
+If the seizure lasts over 5 minutes or if the individual remains unconscious following the seizure, seek emergency medical care.

 How Individuals with Cerebral Palsy Can Manage Epilepsy